kiakeshmiri/process-runner/rfd/0-process-runner.md

 if the process is completed, there won't be any new value added to []byte so channel won't receive any new value.
 We can check the status of the job periodically during stream and end streaming if process is ended.

-each user will read the stream in a new goroutine. the index will initiate for each user on staring stream so with proper mutex usage multiple users can stream the same job in different times reading fron index 0 to the end and keep waiting for new values in the channel.
+each user will read the stream in a new goroutine. the index will initiate for each user on staring stream so with proper mutex usage multiple users can stream the same job in different times reading from index 0 to the end and keep waiting for new values in the channel.

 ```go